Security Services

 AMB officer documenting damage at a vacant San Francisco commercial property after a break-in

-Vacant commercial buildings in San Francisco get broken into.
-Owners often underestimate the true cost of vacant property break in San Francisco once every line item lands.
-Understanding this cost is crucial for protecting your investment.
-It ensures financial stability in a challenging real estate market.
+Vacant commercial buildings in San Francisco get broken into every day.
+Many owners underestimate the true cost of vacant property break in San Francisco.
+When the final bills arrive, the damage is clear.
+Understanding this cost is vital to protect your investment.
+It helps you keep your business stable in a tough real estate market.

-The true cost of a vacant property break-in in San Francisco extends far beyond immediate repairs.
-It encompasses direct damage.
-It also includes significant insurance premium hikes.
-Property owners face potential legal battles with squatters.
-Substantial delays in leasing or selling your property are common.
-Ignoring these risks can lead to financial losses.
-These range from tens of thousands to well over $67,000 per incident for property owners and managers across San Francisco.
-This affects various types of commercial properties and even adjacent homes.
+The true cost of a vacant property break-in in San Francisco goes far beyond quick repairs.
+It includes physical damage and large insurance premium hikes.
+You may face legal battles with squatters.
+You might see long delays in leasing your space.
+Ignoring these risks leads to huge financial losses.
+A single incident can cost you from $17,900 to over $67,000.

 What Does One Break-In Really Cost?
 A Detailed Look